There are at least two layers of gay/queer/LGBTQ culture at work here.

 Who suffers because people think Tolerance is still a good idea?
 (It’s not!)

 It’s very likely that I’m salty because, well, I feel this boils down to yet again that trans people just aren’t important as comfort media and convenience.
-Cis folks wouldn’t stop clutching their Harry Potter books and that fucking game to show the bare minimum of solidarity, so I can’t say I’m surprised.
+Cis folks wouldn’t stop clutching their Harry Potter books and that fucking game and that shitty chicken sandwich place to show the bare minimum of solidarity, so I can’t say I’m surprised.

 And yet, this still stings.